sst/guide/_chapters/frontend-workflow.md

 ![Production deploy is live screenshot](/assets/part2/production-deploy-is-live.png)

-### Rolling back in production
+### Rolling Back in Production

-Now for some reason we aren't happy with the build in production, we can rollback.
+Now for some reason if we aren't happy with the build in production, we can rollback.

-Click on the older production depoyment.
+Click on the older production deployment.

 ![Click on old production deployment screenshot](/assets/part2/click-on-old-production-deployment.png)